-Lewis Carroll (pen name of Reverend Charles Lutwidge Dodgson) was a Nineteenth Century mathematician but is famous for his “Alice in Wonderland” stories
+Lewis Carroll (the pen name of Reverend Charles Lutwidge Dodgson) was a nineteenth century mathematician but is more famous for his “Alice in Wonderland” stories.

 When and Where was he Born?

 Lewis Carroll was the pen name of Charles Lutwidge Dodgson and he was eldest son and third child of Reverend Charles Dodgson and Frances Jane Lutwidge in a family of seven girls and four boys.

 Richmond Grammar School, Rugby School (where he begins to write early works later to be included in “Alice in Wonderland”).
 Christchurch, Oxford.

 Timeline of Lewis Carroll: